cnotv/geeko-arcade/README.md

 ## Project Setup

-The project was scaffolded using `npm create vite@latest . -- --template vue`.
+The project was scaffolded using `pnpm create vite@latest . -- --template vue`.

 ## Dependencies